D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/portfolio.md

 I have been coding for 3+ years and currently work as an IT specialist at [UAB "Bikuvos" Prekyba](https://bikuva.lt/) and study IT engineering in [Utena University of Applied Sciences](https://www.utenos-kolegija.lt/en).

+## I want to hire you!
+How can I get in touch?

+Feel free to reach out to me by email: [rev.denisas@gmail.com](mailto:rev.denisas@gmail.com)

 ## Front-End Web Apps (Click to play)

 [Book tracker](https://northoc.github.io/book-library-js/) (JavaScript) - It is a front-end library web app.